Skirlez/fabricated-exchange/README.md

 efficiently, please open an issue/pull request a change.

 Additionally, as of now the mod is under development.
-So you could also suggest or implement new features, or old features from previous equivalnce mods.
+So you could also suggest or implement new features, or old features from previous equivalence mods.

+# Implemented Features
+- Philosopher's Stone
+- Transmutation Table
+- EMC Mapper

-# New Features
+# NEW Features
 - As much EMC as your RAM can store
 - Infinitely precise EMC fractions (No more slabs without EMC values!)
+- Distinction between "seed" and "custom" EMC values:
+ * Seed: The EMC values the EMC mapper uses to infer the EMC values of other items
+ * Custom: EMC values that get applied at the end of the mapping process and override any value the mapper might have assigned.